Dead End (band): 2009–2020: Reunion and You's death

 Inactive for a few years, Morrie said that Dead End activities depended on You, and the guitarist admitted in 2019 that this was the case.
 In March 2019, You said that he wanted to make an acoustic solo album before working on Dead End.
 When this album was released in March 2020, You stated that Dead End would restart, and that he would be spending the next three months writing songs for the band.
 However, Dead End announced on June 19, 2020 that You had died from sepsis on June 16, aged 56.
-Although Minato performs with Joe in the band D runkard Ball, and supports Morrie in Godland, in 2023, Joe and Morrie both expressed doubt on Dead End having any future activity.

 2020–present

 Dead End's song "So Sweet So Lonely" was covered by Sugizo on his 2020 album Love & Tranquility as a tribute to You.
 Morrie held a concert in You's memory on the first anniversary of his death, where the singer reminisced and talked about his former bandmate in addition to performing.
-A memorial concert for You was also held at Spotify O-East on June 16, 2022, and included a Dead End session featuring Morrie, Sugizo, Hiro and Sakito on guitars, Fire on bass, and Takeo Shimoda on drums.
+A memorial concert for You was also held at Spotify O-East on June 16, 2022, and included a "Dead End Session" featuring Morrie, Sugizo, Hiro and Sakito on guitars, Fire on bass, and Takeo Shimoda on drums.
 On September 7, 2022, Morrie released Ballad D, a "self-cover" album of Dead End songs, featuring Sugizo, Sakito and Heather Paauwe, that was also dedicated to You.
 For Morrie's 60th birthday event, Flesh Fate Festival at Ex Theater Roppongi on March 2, 2024, Morrie, Joe and Minato performed Dead End songs while cycling through Hiro, Sakito and Sugizo on guitar, and also featuring Sakura on additional percussion for two tracks.

+Although Minato performs with Joe in the band D runkard Ball, and supports Morrie in Godland, in 2023, Joe and Morrie both expressed doubt on Dead End having any future activity.
+However, the two performed together as Dead End for an event at Spotify O-East on June 16, 2026.
+They were supported by former The Dead Pop Stars guitarist Taiji Fujimoto and The Yellow Monkey drummer Eiji Kikuchi.
+The other performing acts at the event were Cali Gari, Nightmare and The Legend of Rose.